reynoldyehezkiel/ITHBChristmast2019/README.md

 # ITHBChristmast2019

 ## About
-Web application for registration of participants of the 2019 ITHB Christmas event
+Web application for registration of participants of the 2019 ITHB Christmas event.

 ## What i do?
 Create modules: